rhilde-dev/CS221-Project-1/README.md

  explanation of the critical algorithms and object interactions that make up the program.

+ This program will take a 2d array and (finish)

  Explain the main responsibilities of the classes and interfaces that make up the program.
 Explain how the classes work together to achieve the program goals.
 If there are critical algorithms that a user should understand,